I’m starting a new business and want to register an LLC.

 Here are my notes from my June 2020 research and why I picked Northwest.

-Everyone: “Use Stripe Atlas!”
+Everyone said: “Use Stripe Atlas!”

 Several of my smart friends told me to use Stripe Atlas to set up my LLC.